MicrosoftDocs/visualstudio-docs/docs/ide/reference/accessibility-products-and-services-from-microsoft.md

 ::: moniker range="vs-2017"

 > [!TIP]
-> To learn more about accessibility updates to Visual Studio, see the [Accessibility improvements in Visual Studio 2017 version 15.3](https://devblogs.microsoft.com/visualstudio/accessibility-improvements-in-visual-studio-2017-version-15-3/) blog post.
+> To learn more about recent accessibility updates to Visual Studio, see the [Accessibility improvements in Visual Studio 2017 version 15.3](https://devblogs.microsoft.com/visualstudio/accessibility-improvements-in-visual-studio-2017-version-15-3/) blog post.

 ::: moniker-end